PapaIL/WindowsMosquittoFiles/README.md

      The following worked for me and might help you succeed ...

-   Download this repositories files to where you can find them.
+   Download this repository's files to where you can find them, maybe C:\~PapaFiles

-Using the installation .exe, install Mosquitto in the default directory, C:\Program Files (x86)\mosquitto
+Using Mosquitto-****.exe, install Mosquitto in the default directory, C:\Program Files (x86)\mosquitto
     AND also install mosquitto as a service.

 Disregard the installer's messages about .dll files to get because
       some are wrong versions and one source is overkill.
          I believe this repository provides the needed files.

- Warning: When finished, the mosquitto-****.exe to install Mosquitto may say that it succeeded,
+ Warning: When finished, the mosquitto-****.exe installer may say that it succeeded,
      but it will not truly be working yet as a service.
  However, running the installer will install needed files and folders.

-Next move all four .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the installer .exe created.
+Next copy all four .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the mosquitto-****.exe created.

       Mosquitto should now have all it needs.
 Let's get it running & working.